WesleeS/MART341-WebDesign/README.md

 ### MART341-WebDesign
 # Weslee's Web Design Repo
-Hope I get to soak in some skills for graphic design-- I could definately use some growth there!

 Changelog (mostly an assignment log)
 - 9/5 Initial Repo, wrote the Readme too.
 Oh and that Assignment-1 Folder.